 The Site is located in a predominantly rural and residential area in the western portion of Jefferson Davis Parish, Louisiana, and east of Iowa, Louisiana.
-General topographic gradient at the Site and surrounding area is to the east and to the east-southeast, based on the United States Geological Survey (USGS) topographic map and information provided in the GeoCheck section of the EDR Radius Map reports.
+General topographic gradient at the Site and surrounding area is south-southeast, based on the United States Geological Survey (USGS) topographic map and information provided in the GeoCheck section of the EDR Radius Map reports.

 No lakes or ponds are located on Site.
-Several unnamed drainage ditches cross the Site from the north to south, as does the Louisiana Canal.
+The closest surface water is the Louisiana Irrigation Canal, located approximately 2500 feet to the west.
 According to the EDR database reports, the Site is not listed as being in the 100-year or 500-year flood zone.

-According to information provided in the GeoCheck section of the EDR Radius Map reports, soils underlying the Site consist of the Crowley Series, Leton Series and Mowata Series.
-Soil surface texture consists of silt loam which is somewhat poorly drained to poorly drained, with very slow infiltration rates.
-Based on the general topographic gradient at the Site and the presence of the Louisiana Canal, it is estimated that shallow groundwater beneath the western portion of the Site would flow towards Louisiana Canal, while shallow groundwater beneath the eastern portion of the Site would flow to the east.
+According to information provided in the GeoCheck section of the EDR Radius Map reports, soils underlying the Site consist of the Crowley Series and Mowata Series and soil surface textures consist of silt loams which are somewhat poorly drained to poorly drained, with very slow infiltration rates.
+Based on the general topographic gradient at the Site, it is estimated that shallow groundwater beneath the Site would flow towards south-southeast.
 No Site-specific information was available regarding Site soils, depth to groundwater or groundwater flow direction.

-Based on the USGS 7.5-Minute Lacassine, Louisiana Topographic Map, the Site is located at approximately 25 to 30 feet above mean sea level.
+Based on the USGS 7.5-Minute Lacassine, Louisiana Topographic Map, the Site is located at approximately 22 feet above mean sea level.